Last updated on September 22, 2025

 Even with that taken into account, Commander decks usually tend to go from 38 to 40 lands, and the mana curve follows the same principle as the core archetypes we discussed earlier.

-Since this is a 4-person format, games tend to drag longer, so the presence of 3- and 4-drops is higher than in other formats, with minimal influence on the 2-drops unless they’re ramp spells, interaction, or similar.
+Since Commander tends to be a 4-person format, games drag longer, so the presence of 3- and 4-drops is higher than in other formats, with minimal influence on the 2-drops unless they’re ramp spells, interaction, or similar.

 While there are multiple formats across the game, the main principle remains mostly the same.
 Realistically, the only thing that changes is the number of lands you may run in each.